Introduction to creating an Oracle Procedure

 Why Procedures are needed?

 A human being is not a massively parallel computer.
-Even the brightest of our bunch have trouble keeping track of more than seven tasks (plus or minus two) at one time.
+Even the most talented programmers have trouble keeping track of more than seven tasks (plus or minus two) at one time.

 We can then figure out how to build and test those programs, after which we can construct a complete application from these building blocks.